 Jan 31, 9:00am - 5:00pm

-Great Basin buckaroo and braider, Doug Groves, makes rawhide reatas, quirts, reins and bosals of great beauty and function.
-A 2009 recipient of the Nevada Governor’s Arts Award and 2017 recipient of the Nevada Heritage Award, Doug learned rawhide braiding from peers in the bunkhouse and beyond, and now passes on these techniques for turning rawhide into fine horse gear.
-Assisted by his son, Grant, and daughter, Katie, Doug will guide students in creating a beautiful 12-strand, 2-rein bosal.
+Great Basin buckaroo and braider Doug Groves makes rawhide reatas, quirts, reins and bosals of great beauty and function.
+A 2009 recipient of the Nevada Governor’s Arts Award and 2017 recipient of the Nevada Heritage Award, Doug learned braiding from peers in the bunkhouse and beyond, and now passes on these techniques for turning rawhide into fine horse gear.
+Assisted by his son Grant and daughter Katie, Doug will guide students in creating a beautiful 12-strand, 2-rein bosal.
+Advanced students can make a 16-strand, 5/8" hackamore.
 Students will also learn techniques for processing their own rawhide from hide harvest to finished string.
-This workshop is very interactive, with alumnae of the class sharing methods and experience in hide processing and braiding.
+This workshop is very interactive, with alumnae of the class sharing methods and experience.
 An added bonus is the camaraderie and cooperative learning that takes place among braiders of different experience levels in this 4-day celebration of rawhide!

 Jan 30, 9:00am - 5:00pm